tamirbr/JobAcceptance/README.md

-# Deloitte JobAcceptance
+# Deloitte Job Acceptance
-Spring boot + hibernate + Swagger-UI work for deloitte.
+Spring boot + hibernate + Swagger-UI work for Deloitte.

 Made with IntelliJ IDEA

-Swagger-UI can be seen working on this address: https://www.shifti.info/deloitte/swagger-ui.html
+Swagger-UI can be seen working at this address: https://www.shifti.info/deloitte/swagger-ui.html

-Simple client side can be seen on this address: https://www.shifti.info/deloitte
+Client side can be seen at this address: https://www.shifti.info/deloitte

-The code has been uploaded to github as requested
+The code has been uploaded to GitHub as requested